AKA2320/OCT_registration_framework/README.md

-# OCT_registration_framework
+# OCT_registration_framework - feature_gui Branch

 ## Overview

+This is the README for the **feature_gui branch** of the OCT_registration_framework.

-This project provides a framework for performing registration of Optical Coherence Tomography (OCT) volumes.
+This project provides a framework for performing registration of OCT volumes, with a focus on providing a user-friendly Graphical User Interface (GUI) for interaction.
 It aims to correct for distortions and motion artifacts in OCT images, improving their quality and enabling more accurate analysis.
 The framework utilizes a combination of image processing techniques, deep learning models, and optimization algorithms.

 ## Key Features